How to make Rosin from Hash

-With hash, as with flowers, the return obtained will depend largely on the equipment used – a professional-standard hydraulic press with precision heated plates and 30 tons of pressing power is going to be able to squeeze out significantly more than hair straighteners with only body weight for pressure.
+With hash, as with flowers, the return obtained will depend largely on the equipment used - a professional-standard Rosin press with precision heated plates and 30 tons of pressing power is going to be able to squeeze out significantly more than hair straighteners with only body weight for pressure.

 Not everyone has the budget for a hydraulic press, but a highly recommended compromise is available in the form of quick-grip clamps, which for very little cost (between £15-30 in DIY stores) offer us the possibility of adding up to 250kg of pressure in a very convenient and manageable form and really squeezing the most out of our chosen material.
 Even more pressure can be applied by squeezing hair straighteners with a bench vice, these cost more than a quick-grip clamp but still significantly less than a hydraulic press.

 What we need to make Rosin hash